cms-opendata-workshop/workshop2023-lesson-azureVM/_episodes/03-containers.md

 sudo docker start -i my_python
 ```

-By running these commands, you can:
-- Resume your work in the desired container.
+By running these commands, you can resume your work in the desired container.
 The -i flag ensures that you can interact with the container's terminal.
-- Easily return to the same container and continue your work without any loss of progress or data.
+Remember to use the appropriate container name (my_od, my_root, or my_python) based on the container you want to start.
+With these commands, you can easily return to the same container and continue your work without any loss of progress or data.

 > Note: Make sure that the containers are not already running before using the docker start command.
-Also remember to use the appropriate container name (my_od, my_root, or my_python) based on the container you want to start.
-{: .testimonial}

-## Validation Test
-To validate the installation and ensure that everything is working fine, you can perform a validation test.
-Follow the steps of this [test page](https://cms-opendata-workshop.github.io/workshop2022-lesson-docker/04-validation/index.html).

-> Note: This page provides instructions on how to test the functionality of CMSSW, ROOT, and Python within the docker containers.
 {: .testimonial}